Academic edition · v2.0 · July 2026 · changelog

 2.1 Philosophy of mind

 Neutral monism, dual-aspect monism, and Russellian monism.
 The closest neighbours form a family that posits one reality more basic than the mental–physical division, but they differ, and the proposal should be placed precisely.
 Neutral monism (James; Russell 1927) holds that the base is intrinsically neither mental nor physical.
 Dual-aspect monism holds that one substance carries two inherent aspects.
 Russellian monism in its panpsychist form (Strawson 2006) holds that the intrinsic nature of the physical is already phenomenal.
 The proposal sits closest to neutral monism: the substrate is not conscious, and awareness appears only where there is a fold, so it is explicitly not panpsychist and does not place experience at the base.
 Its distinctive contribution is to identify the two appearances with the two orientations of self-reference, and to give a structural reason why there are exactly two rather than leaving the number unexplained: recursion minimally requires represented content and representing activity, and no more.
+Whether that "and no more" can be made a theorem rather than a conceptual argument is taken up in Section 3.
 It also ties the neutral base to the relational substrate that physics independently points toward, rather than leaving its intrinsic nature unspecified.

 Self-model theory.
 The fold overlaps substantially with Metzinger's (2003) self-model theory, and the four fold-criteria are close in spirit to his constraints on phenomenal selfhood.
 The departure is metaphysical: Metzinger is a representationalist for whom no self exists, the self-model being a transparent fiction, whereas the proposal treats the fold as a structural reality whose inward orientation is awareness.
 The proposal also extends the structure beyond the brain to the spacetime side, which self-model theory does not attempt.